fish-shell/fish-shell/sphinx_doc_src/cmds/fish_opt.rst

 Description
 -----------

-This command provides a way to produce option specifications suitable for use with the `argparse <cmds/argparse.html>`__ command.
+This command provides a way to produce option specifications suitable for use with the :ref:`argparse <cmd-argparse>` command.
 You can, of course, write the option specs by hand without using this command.
 But you might prefer to use this for the clarity it provides.

 The following ``argparse`` options are available: